Nynergy/totem/README.md

 $ ../totem
 ```

-This will build the example site included the repo.
+This will build the example site included in the repo.
 You can then open the
 generated `index.html` file in your browser to take a look around and read up a
 bit on the inner workings of _totem_.